gsoft-inc/sg-orbit/rfcs/theming-color-scheme-strategy.md

 ## Motivation

 Being able to quickly add design tokens, and semantic variables, without questionning where to do so, is a main goal of ours.
 This is why we came up with a strategy, and are moving many custom properties.
 In order to provide a consistent theme, we are introducing the concept of semantic colors.
-Semantic colors are a layer over design tokens representing a meaning, e.g. `border-danger` has a semantic meaning while `border-red-500` has none and could be used in many situations.
+Semantic colors are a layer over design tokens representing a meaning, e.g. `border-negative` has a semantic meaning while `border-red-500` has none and could be used in many situations.
 This make our intefaces more cohesive and gives intention to our design choices.
 As Adobe Spectrum sums it up:

 > Too much color can create cognitive overload, affecting users’ ability to efficiently interact with products.